moubi/moubi/README.md

 # Hello
-I develop UIs and app architectures throughout hight risk projects with fluid requirements.
+I develop UIs and app architectures for projects with fluid requirements.

 ## More about my work
  - [Blog](https://webup.org/blog)